microsoft/opensource.microsoft.com/README.md

 trademarks or logos is subject to and must follow [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).

-Microsoft and any contributors reserve all other rights, whether under their respective copyrights, patents, or trademarks, whether by implication, estoppel or otherwise.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

-Privacy information can be found at https://privacy.microsoft.com/en-us/